marcuse/pyopenkeyval/README.md

     okv = pyopenkeyval(ssl=True)

 Note that the HTTP och HTTPS versions of OpenKeyval.org are completely separate.
-Values set in one can't be fetched fron the other.
+Values set in one can't be fetched from the other.

 ## Python 3